DominusKelvin/dominuskelvin.dev/src/pages/blog/understanding-astro-components.md

 ### Attributes

 This is a big one for me because I didn't like having `className` replace the HTML `class` attribute in JSX.
-Astro took care of this so you can use `class` attribute inside Astro components.
+Astro took care of this so you can use `class` attributes inside Astro components.

 ```astro
 <ul class="flex items-center space-x-2"></ul>